jkk/formative/README.md

                         show descriptive messages.
       :timezone       - String of timezone with which to localize the display of :datetime-select fields.
 The default is UTC.
 JVM only.
+      :locale         - String of locale with which to localize the display of :datetime-select and :month-select fields.
+If not supplied, the JVM default locale will be used.
+JVM only.

 New form renderers can be implemented using the `formative.render/render-form` multimethod.